Whistle Down the Wind (album): Single

-Reactions
+Reception

-The album features Baez singing covers of various contemporary songwriters, with NPR saying her choices "amplifies Baez ever-present gift for interpretation."
+The album features Baez singing covers of various contemporary songwriters, with NPR saying her choices "[amplify] Baez ever-present gift for interpretation."
 PopMatters said the album was "a beguilingly modest, humble work that wears with disarming lightness Baez's legendary status, instead placing the focus squarely on the songs."

-The Herald Standard says that album included a focus on "topical issues that are emotional and thought-provoking."
+The Herald Standard said that the album included a focus on "topical issues that are emotional and thought-provoking."
 The San Francisco Chronicle said that the "music is reassuringly spare, highlighting Baez’s rich, world-weary voice and the slowly unfolding melodies of politically minded tunes like 'Another World' and 'I Wish the Wars Were All Over' over a blanket of acoustic guitars, stately pianos and prudent rhythms."
 The Financial Times said it featured "pointedly chosen songs and starkly contemporary lyrics."
-Marin Independent Journal said it was a "a tasteful and carefully curated collection of new songs by some of her favorite writers".
+Marin Independent Journal said it was "a tasteful and carefully curated collection of new songs by some of her favorite writers".

 It received a score of 77/100 on Metacritic.